chrismckelt/puzzle/README.md

 	Given a customer is viewing the product list
 	When the customer selects from the available currencies Then the prices should be displayed in the selected currency

 #### User Story #3
-This story is optional; however, you are encouraged to complete it if you have time.

 As a customer I want to submit an order so that I can purchase products

 ##### Acceptance Criteria
     Given a customer
     When the customer is viewing the product list